 Clean as You Go

-While I know this means you still have to do the cleaning, one of my favorite tricks is to wash and/or rinse dishes while I am waiting for the food to cook.
+While I know this means you still have to do the cleaning, one of my favorite tricks is tidy up while I am waiting for the food to cook.
+This can include washing and/or rinsing dishes, loading the dishwasher with items that can be cleaned that way, and putting away ingredients that I’m done using.
 This gives me a chance to clear the decks and makes the pile after dinner look much less daunting.

 Parchment Paper for the Win